gab1one/hubot-fsinf-links/README.md

 # hubot-thank-you

-A hubot script that accepts your thanks
+A hubot script that posts links that are relevant to the FSINF

 See [`src/thank-you.coffee`](src/thank-you.coffee) for full documentation.